15 Expats Talk about Health Insurance and Healthcare in Malaysia

 When we asked expats and global nomads about the quality of medical care in Malaysia, they replied:

 "Malaysia has a well-developed healthcare system, providing quality medical services to its citizens.
 The country has a network of public and private hospitals, clinics, and medical centers that offer a wide range of medical services, including general and specialist care, emergency services, and preventive health care.
 The government also provides subsidies for certain medical treatments, making them more affordable for citizens.
-Additionally, Malaysia has a number of highly trained medical professionals, including doctors, nurses, and other healthcare workers, who are dedicated to providing quality care to patients," commented one expat living in Malaysia.
+Additionally, Malaysia has a number of highly trained medical professionals, including doctors, nurses, and other healthcare workers, who are dedicated to providing quality care to patients," remarked one expat in Malaysia.

 Are healthcare and health insurance expensive in Malaysia?